Federal Interlocutor's Contribution Program: Terms and Conditions

 Administration costs are allowable of up to a maximum of 15% of the direct costs of undertaking the agreed upon activities.

-Some ineligible costs include: core funding (i.e., the operations and maintenance of the organization or institution as a whole); profit to the Recipient; and land and building costs.
-Specifically, any indirect costs or core-like costs that are not directly related to the costs of undertaking the agreed upon activities; honorariums, bonuses or offsets of salaries or wages of full-time paid elected leaders; salaries or fees of full-time paid elected leaders for responsibility of these issues; lobbyist fees or payments; litigation costs, or any legal costs not specified in the work plan; travel costs beyond those provided for per Treasury Board guidelines (includes meal rates, airfare, mileage, train, bus, hotel etc.); employee benefits beyond normal practice (i.e., CPP, UIC, employer's share of health plan); support of AGA costs is limited to official delegates, and no greater than the approximate portion activities supported by this funding form of the overall business of the AGA; consultant professional registration fees or liability insurance; contract fees not calculated and billed on a daily or hourly basis for defined products; or costs incurred by individuals running for elected office.
+Ineligible costs include: core funding (that is to say, the operations and maintenance of the organization or institution as a whole); profit to the Recipient; and land and building costs not specifically related to the implementation of the Métis Nation housing and infrastructure initiatives.
+Specifically, any indirect costs or core-like costs that are not directly related to the costs of undertaking the agreed upon activities; honorariums, bonuses or offsets of salaries or wages of full-time paid elected leaders; salaries or fees of full-time paid elected leaders for responsibility of these issues; lobbyist fees or payments; litigation costs, or any legal costs not specified in the work plan; travel costs beyond those provided for per Treasury Board guidelines (includes meal rates, airfare, mileage, train, bus, hotel etc.); employee benefits beyond normal practice (that is to say, CPP, UIC, employer's share of health plan); support of AGA costs is limited to official delegates, and no greater than the approximate portion activities supported by this funding form of the overall business of the AGA; consultant professional registration fees or liability insurance; contract fees not calculated and billed on a daily or hourly basis for defined products; or costs incurred by individuals running for elected office.

 The maximum level of Total Government Assistance (federal, provincial and municipal assistance for the same eligible expenditures) for this program will not exceed 100% of eligible expenditures.